AlgoMaster Logo

 Bucket Sort is a distribution-based sorting algorithm that divides elements into multiple buckets, sorts each bucket individually, and then combines the results to produce the final sorted array.

 The idea is to spread elements across buckets based on their value range so that each bucket contains a small subset of the data.
-If the data is uniformly distributed, this leads to near-linear time complexity.
+With a uniform distribution, this produces near-linear time complexity.

-The performance of Bucket Sort depends heavily on how the buckets are defined and how evenly the elements are distributed.
-In practice, it is often combined with another sorting algorithm, such as Insertion Sort, to sort individual buckets.
+Performance depends heavily on how the buckets are defined and how evenly the elements are distributed.
+Bucket sort is typically combined with another sorting algorithm, such as Insertion Sort, to sort individual buckets.

-In this chapter, you will learn how Bucket Sort works, how to design effective bucket strategies, and when it can outperform traditional sorting algorithms.
+This chapter covers how Bucket Sort works, how to design effective bucket strategies, and when it outperforms traditional sorting algorithms.

 What Is Bucket Sort?

-Bucket sort is a distribution-based sorting algorithm.
-Instead of repeatedly comparing pairs of elements, it divides the input into a fixed number of "buckets" (or bins), distributes elements into those buckets based on their value, sorts each bucket individually, and then concatenates the results.
+Instead of repeatedly comparing pairs of elements, bucket sort divides the input into a fixed number of "buckets" (or bins), distributes elements into those buckets based on their value, sorts each bucket individually, and then concatenates the results.

 Here is the high-level idea: